TigerClips1/Jaguar_Linux_package_Manager/README.md

 For bootstrapping without Python, muon is also compatible.
 All you have to do is replace `meson` with `muon` in the above example.

-To build a static apk, pass the right arguments to the above commands:
+To build a static ps4, pass the right arguments to the above commands:

 ```
 # meson setup -Dc_link_args="-static" -Dprefer_static=true -Ddefault_library=static build
-# ninja -C build src/apk
+# ninja -C build src/ps4
 ```

 Which will give you a `./build/src/ps4` that is statically linked.